nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 > **`spec.ic`**

-`mvspec` was originally just a way to  get the multivariate spectral density estimateout of `spec.pgram` directly (without additional calculations), but then it turned into its own little monster with different defaults and bandwidth calculations.
+`mvspec` was originally just a way to  get the multivariate spectral density estimate out of `spec.pgram` directly (without additional calculations), but then it turned into its own little monster with different defaults and bandwidth calculations.

 `spec.ic` is similar to `spec.ar` but the option to use BIC instead of AIC is available.
 Also, you can use the script to compare  AIC and BIC for AR fits to the data.